NewbiZ/newbiz.github.com/_posts/cpp/2011-07-12-Clean-enumerations-using-xmacros.markdown

 ---
 Introduction
 ------------
 In this short article, we will discuss a classical C++ engineering problem: storing meta data alongside enumeration values (such as their string equivalent).
-The solution we will end up with is will be based on so called "xmacros", a not so well known C-inherited trick.
+The solution we will end up with is based on so called "xmacros", a not so well known C-inherited trick.

 The problem
 -----------